 How Toyota Created History with Lexus LS400

-By 1980s, Japanese automakers had already established their name for making reliable & well-built economy cars, but whether they could build a credible luxury car was a question mark.
+By the 1980s, Japanese automakers had already established their name for making reliable & well-built economy cars, but whether they could build a credible luxury car was a question mark.

 Eiji Toyoda was largely responsible for bringing Toyota Motor Corporation to profitability and worldwide prominence during his tenure as president and later, as chairman.
 He was succeeded as the president of Toyota by Shoichiro Toyoda.